 - (1) Mr. Emanuele (Lino) Saputo is a director of Arbec Forest Products Inc. (formerly Uniforêt Inc.), which filed for protection under the Companies' Creditors Arrangement Act on April 17, 2001.
 In May 2003, Uniforêt Inc. entered into a plan of arrangement with its creditors.
 In February 2004, it completed the implementation of this plan. - (2) The shares are held by Jolina Capital Inc. and Gestion Jolina Inc., both of which are holding companies controlled by Mr. Emanuele (Lino) Saputo.
 See "Voting Shares and Principal Holders of Voting Shares". - (3) Effective in fiscal 2005, the options granted to the outside directors of the Company were replaced by DSU.
 The options shown in the table were granted before April 1, 2004.
 For more detailed information, see "Deferred Share Unit Plan for Directors" and "Securities Authorized for Issuance Under Equity Compensation Plans". - (4) The DSU shown in the table represent the annual grants of DSU, the DSU granted with respect to the director's compensation and the equivalents of dividends on Common Shares. - (5) Mr. Frank A. Dottori was a director of Gestion Papiers Gaspésia Inc. and its subsidiary, Papiers Gaspésia Inc., until October 29, 2003.
 On January 30, 2004, Papiers Gaspésia Inc. and Papiers Gaspésia Limited Partnership filed for protection under the Companies' Creditors Arrangement Act.
-On July 4, 2005, the plan of arrangement submitted by Papiers Gaspésia Inc. and Papiers Gaspésia Limited Partnership to their creditors was homologated by the Court and is being implemented since then.
+On July 4, 2005, the plan of arrangement submitted by Papiers Gaspésia Inc. and Papiers Gaspésia Limited Partnership to their creditors was homologated by the Court and has been implemented since then.

-During the last five years, all of the above nominees have been engaged in their present principal occupations or in other executive capacities with the companies indicated opposite their name or with related or affiliated companies, except for: Mr. Frank A. Dottori who is President of Fadco Consulting Inc. and who became managing director of GreenField Ethanol's Cellulosic Ethanol division (an ethanol and industrial alcohol manufacturer and distributor) on March 7, 2008; and Mr. Tony Meti who, until April 2007, was Senior Vice-President, Commercial Banking and International at a Canadian Chartered Bank.
+During the last five years, all of the above-listed nominees have been engaged in their present principal occupations or in other executive capacities with the companies indicated opposite their name, or with related or affiliated companies, except for: Mr. Frank A. Dottori, who is President of FADCO Consulting Inc. since May 2006 and was managing director of GreenField Ethanol Inc.'s

+Cellulosic Ethanol division (an ethanol and industrial alcohol manufacturer and distributor) from March 2008 to October 2011; and Ms. Annalisa King, who, between 2001 and 2008, worked at Maple Leaf Foods Inc. and became its Senior Vice President of Business Transformation in 2004.

-Information as to shares, options and DSU beneficially owned by each nominee, or over which each exercised control or direction, as of May 26, 2011, has been furnished by the nominees individually.
+Information as to shares, options and DSU beneficially owned by each nominee, or over which each nominee exercised control or direction, as of May 25, 2012, has been provided by the nominees individually.